openmeteo/enhydris/doc/dev/database.rst

       series may not observe summer time; they must always have the same utc offset throught the time series.

-.. class:: enhydris.hcore.models.TimeStep(Lookup)
+.. class:: enhydris.models.TimeStep(Lookup)

    This model holds time steps.
-The :attr:`~enhydris.hcore.models.Lookup.descr` attribute inherited by :class:`~enhydris.hcore.models.Lookup` holds a descriptive name for the time step, such as "daily" or "monthly".
+The :attr:`~enhydris.models.Lookup.descr` attribute inherited by :class:`~enhydris.models.Lookup` holds a descriptive name for the time step, such as "daily" or "monthly".
 The model has two additional attributes: